patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/activity.md

 sidebar:
   order: 3.4
 ---
-_Accessible for the Community (paid), Developer and Business plan users only._
+_Activity log is accessible for the Community (paid), Developer and Business plan users only._

+To view your site's activity log, navigate to **Sites** > **yourdomain.com** > **Activity** in Patchstack App.

 ![](@images/patchstack-site-activity.png)

-The activity logs display a large number of events that occur on your WordPress application.
-They are stored for 12 months after which they are archived.
+Patchstack activity log displays a large number of events that occur on your WordPress application.
+The logs are stored for 12 months after which they are archived.

 On the **Activity** page, you can:

 1. Enable / disable the activity log
    _Disabling the activity log is useful, when your site has a lot of activity.
 For example, the activity log database may become too large on dropshipping ecommerce sites, where huge amounts of products are being constantly imported.
-On such sites, we'd recommend disabling the activity logs._
+On such sites, we recommend disabling the activity logs._
 2. Enable / disable logging the failed logins
    _This will store the failed login entries WordPress activity logs database_
 3. Enable / disable uploading the failed login logs to Patchstack